mlabs-haskell/hydra-auction/doc/limitations.md

 * While we can (and do) disable script fees, collaterals are required by ledger any way.
   To work with that we commit collateral UTxOs by all delegates.

+## Limitations inherent in our implementation

+* Topology presumes delegate and hydra nodes are 1-1, and each pair is operated by same actor.

+  Currently, multiple delegates cannot share a single Hydra node, due to the Hydra API allowing any actions from any client.
+  So any client can close Head, and essegintally,
+  Node should trust any client.

+  But our model is dependent to 1-1 arch as well.
+  Fees are distributed per delegate and node, and that means that Delegate actor should be the same as Node.

 ## Limitations in current implementation